 Spider-Man is best known for his sarcasm and biting sense of humor.
 During most battles you can hear Spider-Man give out a few "one-liners" and cracking jokes.
 He is also endowed with the powers of a spider and literally possesses the "proportionate strength and abilities" of a human sized spider such as the ability to cling to most surfaces and climb walls as well as superhuman strength, agility, perfect balance and equilibrium, and blindingly fast reflexes.

 His most unique ability is his "spider-sense" which functions as a clairvoyant sixth sense or an incredibly keen awareness of his surroundings that enables him to react to danger to his person.
 Perhaps his least understood ability, it has nevertheless saved his life and secret identity numerous times.
 His "spider-sense" acts as a tingling sensation in the back of his skull and it's strength indicates the proximity and how grave the threat it is.
-Even though he is not fast to dodge a bullet in motion, Spider-Man can detect BEFORE a gunman is about to pull the trigger and start evading before he has a chance to actually shoot.
+Even though he is not fast enough to dodge a bullet in motion, Spider-Man can detect BEFORE a gunman is about to pull the trigger and start evading before he has a chance to actually shoot.

 Over the years, Spider-Man has learned to use this precognitive ability to navigate without his sight and even unconsciously relies on it for the best placement of his web-lines.
 As Spider-Man hides his identity zealously, his "spider-sense" also views potential threats towards him and will react even if someone might discover it by accident or deliberate spying on him if he is in the process of changing his clothes.